NickAlicaya/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What is the purpose of using _sessions_?
+- [x ] What is the purpose of using _sessions_?
-Sessions
+Sessions are used for secure and persistent authentication.

-- [ ] What does bcrypt do to help us store passwords in a secure manner. bcrypt salts passwords making them cryptic before storing them.
+- [x ] What does bcrypt do to help us store passwords in a secure manner. bcrypt salts passwords making them cryptic before storing them.

-- [ ] What does bcrypt do to slow down attackers? bcrypted/hashed passwords significantly slows attempts to decipher/hack passwords when they use rainbow tables or whatever means.
+- [x ] What does bcrypt do to slow down attackers? bcrypted/hashed passwords significantly slows attempts to decipher/hack passwords when they use rainbow tables or whatever means.
 Deciphering each character would take a painfully long amount of time to even possibly decypher them.
 Detering would be hackers.

-- [ ] What are the three parts of the JSON Web Token?
+- [ x] What are the three parts of the JSON Web Token?
+The 3 parts of the JSON Web Token are the header, payload and the signature..
 ## Minimum Viable Product

 Implement an User Authentication System.
 Hash user's passwords before saving them to the database.
 Use `JSON Web Tokens` or `Sessions and Cookies` to persist authentication across requests.